mjdave/daves-katipo-sites/README.md

 # daves-katipo-sites
-This will be a collection of sites that can be hosted over katipo.
+This is an expanding collection of sites that can be hosted over katipo.

-For now, the only app here is Waraki.
+Blockout is a simple  clone of the Breakout game, just to show how games can be made in Katipo.

 Waraki is an MP3 player app and hosting service, allowing you to keep playlists in sync automatically over a network with a home server.

 You can clone this repository, install a couple of dependencies, and run it on any server or desktop that has a music library in a directory.